jazorhe/GD50-legend-of-zelda/README.md

 -   Define `onCollide()` or `onConsume()` for the heart
 -   Deal with rendering

-#### Challenge:
+**Challenge myself**:
--   draw spawned hearts smaller
+-   Draw spawned hearts smaller
     -   Add scale factor in `game_objects.lua` and render with it!

--   hearts will have a time to live and will disappear after a while
+-   Hearts will have a time to live and will disappear after a while
     -   **Important**: `if not xxx == nil then` is not going to work because nil is not a value, nil can be treated as false, so above statement actually has opposite result
     -   can add `GameObject:flash()`